Leonardo DiCaprio: Personal life

 DiCaprio is agnostic.
 His personal life is the subject of widespread media attention, though he rarely grants interviews and is reluctant to discuss his private life.
 Since his 40s, DiCaprio has been the focus of various reports detailing his involvement with women aged 25 or younger, and has faced criticism for the age disparity of those relationships.
-(Note: These criticisms include a reference in Taylor Swift's song "The Man", as well as jokes made by hosts of the Golden Globe Awards in 2014, and in 2020 and at the 94th Academy Awards.)
+(Note: These criticisms include a reference in Taylor Swift's song "The Man", as well as jokes made by hosts of the Golden Globe Awards in 2014, in 2020 and in 2026, as well as at the 94th Academy Awards.)
 (Note: In 2019, Camila Morrone addressed the criticism as follows: "There's so many relationships in Hollywood – and in the history of the world – where people have large age gaps [...]
 I just think anyone should be able to date who they want to date".)
 In 1999, DiCaprio met Brazilian model Gisele Bündchen, whom he dated until 2005.
 He was romantically involved with Israeli model Bar Refaeli from 2005 to 2011.
 He later dated German fashion model Toni Garrn from 2013 to 2014 and later in 2017.
 DiCaprio was briefly romantically linked with Barbadian singer Rihanna, with the pair attending Coachella together in 2016.
-DiCaprio successfully sued French tabloid Oops after it made claims that DiCaprio had got Rihanna pregnant.
+DiCaprio successfully sued French tabloid Oops after it made claims that DiCaprio had gotten Rihanna pregnant.
 DiCaprio was in a relationship with American model and actress Camila Morrone from 2017 until 2022.
 He has been dating Italian model Vittoria Ceretti since August 2023.

 DiCaprio owns houses in Los Angeles and apartments in New York City.
 In 2009, he bought an island, Blackadore Caye, off mainland Belize—on which he is set to open an environmentally friendly resort—and in 2014, he purchased the original Dinah Shore residence designed by architect Donald Wexler in Palm Springs, California.